emacsmirror/olc/README.md

 "9C3W9QCJ+2VX"
 ````

-Recovery using a geographical reference (requires `requests` and uses
+Recovery using a geographical reference (requires `request` and uses
 the OpenStreetMap API):

 ````